k1og/Smart-React-Component-Extractor/README.md

-# react-component-extractor README
+# react-smart-component-extractor README

-This is the README for your extension "react-component-extractor".
+This is the README for your extension "react-smart-component-extractor".
 After writing up a brief description, we recommend including the following sections.

 ## Features